RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Cloud SQL and Cloud Spanner, provide mechanisms to restrict access to **tables and views**.

 ## <a id="cloud-spanner"></a>Cloud Spanner
-- Cloud Spanner is Google’s relational, horizontally scalable, global database.
+- Cloud Spanner is **Google’s relational, horizontally scalable, global database**.
 It also manages automatic replication.
-- Cloud Spanner is suitable for read/write operations.
+- Cloud Spanner is suitable for **read/write operations**.
 - Google recommends keeping CPU utilization **below 65 percent in regional instances** and **below 45 percent in multi-regional instances**.
 Also, each node can store up to **2 TB of data**.
 - Spanner can compromise (A)Availability from CAP theorem.
 - Cloud Spanner **supports** both **primary and secondary indexes**.